 Tropical Green Smoothie — I promise this healthy green smoothie doesn’t taste healthy at all!
 It tastes like a virgin piña colada that just happens to be bright green and good for you.

 The BEST Green Smoothie Recipe

+Sometimes strange looking things taste amazing.
 If you close your eyes, it tastes like a beautiful, tropical, sunny beach vacation.

-You’re thinking, No it doesn’t.
+You’re thinking, no it doesn’t.
 It tastes like bitter, blended up green stuff.
 But I assure you, it does not.
 Celery, kale, mizuna greens, chard, dandelion greens, and cucumbers have very strong and dominating flavors, which is why I don’t use them in smoothies.
 Spinach, however, is a different story.